rachayita/OpsNotes/rust/rust.md

   - but not a foreign trait on a foreign type
   - these are called the "orphan rules"
 - current orphan rules prevent this, even though it would be completely coherent
-- only implement `Into` trait if a conversion to a type outside the current crate is required
+- only implement `Into` if conversion to a type outside the current crate is required
   - `From` cannot do these type of conversions because of rust's orphaning rules
-- prefer using `Into` trait over using `From` when specifying trait bounds on a generic function
+- prefer using `Into` over `From` when specifying trait bounds on a generic function
   - this way, types that directly implement `Into` can be used as arguments as well
 - As a stopgap, trait implementations are statically generated up to size 32
 - `From` trait is also very useful when performing error handling
 - `From<T>` for U implies `Into<U>` for T
 - `From` is reflexive, which means that `From<T>` for T is implemented
-- a fn value is the memory address of the function’s machine code, just like a function pointer in c++
+- fn value is memory address of the function’s machine code,
+  - just like a function pointer in c++
 - `parse()` can parse any type that implements the `FromStr` trait

 ## ownership
 - all values have single owner
   - enforced through borrow checker
 - references are never null